innovationsforlearning/manual-testing-scripts/how_to_install_teachermate_apps.md

 ### Prepare your iTunes

-1. On your Mac laptop, open iTunes
+1. On your laptop, open iTunes
 * Select the Apps section
 * ![Select the Apps section](http://bit.ly/1wfc9yv)
 * If any TeacherMate apps exist on your iTunes, please right click and delete